-In this article, you will learn how to host files on Shopify server and link them to your pages so they will be available for visitors to download or for you to use as content on your page.
+In this article, you will learn how to host files on Shopify server and link them to your page so they will be available for visitors to download, or for you to use as content on your page.

 Step 1: Host files on Shopify Server